 • Be a legal resident of the United States

-• Be a resident of the State of Ohio for at least 45 days, and a resident of Highland County or an adjacent county (Adams, Brown, Clinton, Fayette, Pike, Ross) for at least 30 days OR present proof of employment in Highland County (current paystub)
+• Be a resident of the State of Ohio, and a resident of Highland County or an adjacent county (Adams, Brown, Clinton, Fayette, Pike, Ross) OR present proof of employment in Highland County (current paystub)

 • Completed the required training of an 8-hour certified firearm program within 3 years prior to your application date.
 Your competency certificate is required at the time of application and will be returned to you.

 o The 8-hour training is waived if you present proof of an honorable discharge from the military in the last 10 years (DD-214), or present proof of Ohio Peace Officer Training Academy Certification within the past 10 years.

 Online Training Classes: If you completed your training course online, you must also complete a minimum of a 2-hour in person handgun course with an instructor.
 You must bring in your certificate from both the online portion and the handgun course.
 The online class alone does not meet the requirements set forth in the Ohio Revised Code.
 Please note that online courses from any state which Ohio does not have reciprocity, will not be accepted.

 PLEASE NOTE: It is your responsibility to ensure you meet all the criteria, and have not committed a disqualifying offense prior to applying.
 By Ohio law, there are multiple disqualifying factors, which could be for criminal history, mental status, training, or residency reasons.
 If you are unsure if you are eligible, it is recommended to speak to an attorney before applying.
 You may find a list of disqualifiers below.